American vs Delta vs United

 This is where things get a little tricky, while on the one hand, if you have status that is not from a home carrier, you actually get better treatment i.e lounges.

 On the other hand for things like free upgrades, you are all but in-eligible.
-This is where each airline prioritizes their own frequent flyer members before others of the alliance.
+This is where each airline prioritises their own frequent flyer members.

 When it comes to seat selection/baggage when flying Domestic Economy.
 United does not give any free seat selection for cheap economy tickets (even within 24 check-in window) but you do get free checked baggage as well as full size carry on as a Star Alliance Gold.